-Welcome to the 30 Days to Less of a Hot Mess Challenge!
+Welcome to Day 10 of the 30 Days to Less of a Hot Mess Challenge!
 We’re decluttering, reorganizing and taking a breath of fresh air to create a home we love.
 If this is your first time at the challenge, you may want to start here at the beginning.
 This post is sponsored by Kirkland’s as a part of their Resolve to Organize campaign.
-And they are giving away a $100 gift card to a very special reader, so check that out at the end of the post!
 Affiliate links used for your convenience.

 And here’s another angle from the door …

 I certainly didn’t want to work in there!
 (I’m trying to gloss over my embarrassment that I even shared those pics, because even my closest friends don’t necessarily get to go in this room. 😬) I ended up working at the kitchen table or the couch or wherever I wanted.
 It sounds like fun, but it’s not very conducive for productivity and running a business.
 I need to have a room and work without the clutter.

 So, my #1 New Year’s goal was to declutter the whole room.
 The whole dang thing!
 I was tired of not being able to find what I needed and having to buy things I already had.
 I was tired of tripping over random junk laying all over the floor.
 I was tired of spending my time looking for things instead of spending them with my family.

 This method works, my friend.
 And it will work on any room in your home.
 And in time as your work through your home and declutter your kitchen and your living room and get rid of clutter throughout, you’ll reap the benefits of decluttering your life.
 Less stress.
 Less wasted time.
 And more time spent living your life instead of managing your things.
 It’s really a win/win!